Innovations in cardiac rhythm testing for healthcare providers

 Diagnosis of a wide spectrum of arrhythmias

-The immediate availability of the recorder allows patients to quickly record an ECG in times of difficulty.
-This is very often not captured by standard methods such as 12-lead ECG or Holter monitoring that must be pre-scheduled.
+The immediate availability of the recorder allows patients to quickly record an EKG in times of difficulty.
+This is very often not captured by standard methods such as 12-lead EKG or Holter monitoring that must be pre-scheduled.
 The reason is usually the paroxysmal character of cardiac arrhythmias.
 In practice, these are short and unpleasant skips of the heart, a feeling of a sudden increase in pulse, episodes of weakness and inefficiency.
-The correlation of subjective complaints with the ECG recording is often crucial.
+The correlation of subjective complaints with the EKG recording is often crucial.

 Evaluation of the benefits and risks of antiarrhythmic pharmacotherapy requires repeated recordings of the heart rhythm, but these are limited in ambulatory practice.
 Routine Holter monitoring is time-limited, not always available and less well tolerated.
-The solution is intermittent ECG monitoring in the home environment, which enables a modern and individual approach according to the needs of a specific patient.
+The solution is intermittent EKG monitoring in the home environment, which allows for a modern and individual approach according to the needs of a specific patient.

 Rhythm monitoring after catheter ablations